Valentine's Day gifts: please, no bins

 Valentine's Day has become another of those days where marketing folks try to convince us our beloved will be thrilled with a bin or a hacksaw.
 Well, having quizzed a range of folks it seems the old favourites continue to reign supreme: flowers, champagne and a dinner that isn't pasta and pesto.
 Which isn't to say some new thinking couldn't come into play...

 Red roses/tulips remain a sure-fire winner when it comes to men sending their ladies a love token.
 One gay woman we spoke to said she'd be happy with roses too, indeed any flowers including good faux ones; however women don't feel men appreciate flowers in quite the same way.
 So why not give your chap a piece of art if his walls are bare?
-Pictured above: Love, an Albert Moon poster you can download and print for your beloved, or have it printed for you.
-From £4.50
+Pictured above: Love Heart print, from £6.99, frame costs extra.
+Find it, and a great selection of similar, on Etsy

 *Click on images in article for product info and to open in larger format